loicteixeira/gj-unity-api/README.md

 You can contribute in several ways:
 - Share your ideas.
 Either create a ticket in the [issue tracker](https://github.com/loicteixeira/gj-unity-api/issues) or leave a comment on [Game Jolt](http://gamejolt.com/games/unity-api/15887).
-- Help building the compatibility table above.
-Message me on [Twitter](https://twitter.com/loicteixeira) or leave a comment on [Game Jolt](http://gamejolt.com/games/unity-api/15887) if you are able to test on those paltform.
+- Help building the compatibility table above if you are able to test on those paltform.
+Either message me on [Twitter](https://twitter.com/loicteixeira) or leave a comment on [Game Jolt](http://gamejolt.com/games/unity-api/15887)
 - Report [issues](https://github.com/loicteixeira/gj-unity-api/issues)
 - (NOT YET) Fix Bug and create a Pull Request.